77: Minion: Impossible

 yeah, it's like, if you're coming there as a non-streamer, you're probably mostly there for signings.

-And if you're coming there as a streamer, you're there for like
+And if you're coming there as a streamer, you're there for

-So I was having a conversation with Keenan about it, Kriken, and he was saying that he feels like the experience of a person coming who isn't a streamer is like they don't have that much to do.
+So I was having a conversation with Keenan about it, Kriken, and he was saying that he feels like the experience of a person coming who isn't a streamer is like, they don't have that much to do.

+I would agree.
 And I don't know why.

-So I don't know if that's true or if that's different, like depending on where the TwitchCon is being held or.
+Again, I haven't been in a long time.
+So I don't know if that's true or if that's different, like depending on where the TwitchCon's being held or.

 Yeah,

+so the difference I would say is, like, look at PAX as an example.
 PAX is an event that at its core is about creating experiences for people who are coming to the event, right?

 So if you and I were to go, our job there would be to do a panel or signings or whatever, but we're not the focus of the entertainment.
+No.

 PAX has it pretty simple where there's a lot of things to do and a lot of stuff to look at and you can constantly be entertained.
+You can go to vendor halls.

 You can go.

-There's so much to see and do that a normal everyday person could go to PAX and really enjoy.
+There's so much to see and do that a normal everyday person could go to Pax and really enjoy for sure TwitchCon TwitchCon's very much like all the other cons

 that if you go to like the boat con

-like i go there yeah and i'll get you know i'll create things to do like last time i went i um
+like i go there yeah and i'll get you know i'll create things to do like last time i went i um only went for exactly one day and during that day i did three panels i did two streams from the con

-for two different charities and then i left
+for two different charities And then I left.

-like i did a signing and then peaced out.
+Like, I did a signing and then peaced out.
+I was out by five.

+Right.
 Flew back to LA that night.

-I brought no bags.
+Was like, bye, I brought no bags.
+I brought nothing.

 I was like, I'm in.

 And I did it specifically as like a give back to fans.
+I was like, I'm going to do my panels.

 I'm going to do my stuff.
+And I'm gone.

-I am not going to sit around and be bored for one minute at this thing.
+I'm not going to sit around and be bored for one minute at this thing.
+I just can't do it.

-I'm just, I will get like.
+What bored Jesse is the worst.
+I'm just, I will get like

-You turn into an antsy monster, yeah.
+you turn into an antsy monster.
+Yeah.

 Oh, yeah.

 I can't do it.
+Yeah.

 It's about the streamers specifically, whether you want to meet them or whether you are one.